We are growing expanding and hiring, and offering a sign-on bonus!

 We are looking for dynamic, committed individuals to join our team.
 If you want to be part of the solution to solving homelessness in our community, we are looking for your talent and expertise as we transform and empower the lives of people with mental illness by supporting independence and preventing homelessness.
 We are a highly respected, award-winning provider of a full array of mental health and supportive housing services in Sacramento and Yolo Counties, and we need you to bring your compassion and support to the most vulnerable in our community.

 At Hope Cooperative we’re committed to the happiness and well-being of our employees, and aim to create a workplace that fosters both personal and professional growth.

-This position is a part-time, non-exempt position starting at $15.50 per hour and may require working some evening and weekend schedules.
+This position is a full-time, non-exempt position, starting at $22.21 per hour and may require working some evening and weekend schedules.

 HOPE Cooperative (aka TLCS, Inc.) offers a competitive benefit package consisting of, but not limited to, the following, and may be subject to change:

 - 21 PTO days year (4 weeks/1 day)